charmoniumQ/PROBE/docs/benchmark_suite/README.md

 <!--   Nevertheless, we would like to implement this system in a cycle-accurate virtual machine like gem5, if we had more time. -->

 - **Not reproducible (OPUS).**
-  We tried to get this provenance system to run, with several weeks of effort: we emailed the original authors and other authors who used this system, and we left a GitHub issue describing the expected and actual results ^[See <https://github.com/dtg-FRESCO/opus/issues/1>].
+  We tried to get this provenance system to run with several weeks of effort: we emailed the original authors and other authors who used this system, and we left a GitHub issue describing the expected and actual results ^[See <https://github.com/dtg-FRESCO/opus/issues/1>].
-  However, we still could not get the system to run properly.
+  However, we still could not get the system to run correctly.

 - **Needs more time (DTrace, SPADE, eBPF/bpftrace).**
   We simply needed more time to implement these provenance collectors.

 - **Reproduced/rejected (ltrace, CDE, Sciunit, PTU).**
-  These are provenance collectors that we could reproduce on some workloads but not others (see \Cref{note-on-failed-reproducibility}).
+  We could reproduce These provenance collectors on some workloads but not others (see \Cref{note-on-failed-reproducibility}).
-  Missing values would complicate the data analysis too much, so we had to exclude these from our running-time experiment.
+  Missing values would complicate the data analysis, so we had to exclude these from our running-time experiment.

 - **Reproduced (strace, fsatrace, RR, ReproZip, CARE).**
   We reproduced this provenance collector on all of the benchmarks.